aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ftl_launcher/README.md

 Attach the Neural Compute Stick 2 firmly in the back slot of the AWS DeepRacer, open a terminal, and run the following commands as root user to install the dependencies of the Intel Neural Compute Stick 2 on the AWS DeepRacer device:

-    1. Switch to root user:
+1. Switch to the root user:

             sudo su

-    1. Navigate to the OpenVino installation directory:
+2. Navigate to the OpenVino installation directory:

             cd /opt/intel/openvino_2021/install_dependencies

-    1. Set the environment variables required to run Intel OpenVino scripts:
+3. Set the environment variables required to run the Intel OpenVino scripts:

             source /opt/intel/openvino_2021/bin/setupvars.sh

-    1. Run the dependency installation script for Intel Neural Compute Stick:
+4. Run the dependency installation script for the Intel Neural Compute Stick:

             ./install_NCS_udev_rules.sh